krishnanlab/chronic-inflammation/README.md

 __Arguments__:

-1. A one column text file of disease(s), CUIDs, of interest
+1. Text file with one column (no header) containing the disease ids of interest from disgenet
-2. Output directory where `disease_gene_files` directory and results will go
+2. Directory where "disease_gene_files" folder will go

 __Run__:
 ```bash